sofiaperezm/sofiaperezm/README.md

-🌱 I’m currently learning about frontend development.
+🌱  I’m currently learning about frontend development technologies. <br />
-💯 I'm looking to collaborate on amazing web projects that provide real value to the users.
+💯  I'm looking to collaborate on amazing web projects that provide real value to the users. <br />
-😄 Pronouns: she/her.
+😄  Pronouns: she/her. <br />
-📫 How to reach me: sofi.prz.m@gmail.com
+📫  How to reach me: sofi.prz.m@gmail.com <br />